Single-Carrier Delay Alignment Modulation for Multi-IRS Aided Communication: Introduction

 Intuitively, the strong virtual line-of-sight (LoS) paths created by the smart reflection of IRSs render DAM especially appealing for IRS-aided communications.
-Therefore, in this paper, we study the multi-IRS aided wideband communication system with DAM applied.
+Therefore, in this paper, we study the multi-IRS aided communication where different IRSs create multi-paths with different delays, and single-carrier DAM is applied for mitigating the ISI.
 We first provide performance analysis for DAM by assuming that the number of BS antennas, $N_t$, is much larger than the number of IRSs/multi-paths, $L$.
 Then, for the general system setup with arbitrary values of $N_t$ and $L$, we study the problem of joint path-based beamforming design at the BS and phase shifts design at the IRSs for DAM transmission.
-In particular, three classical beamforming techniques on the per-path basis are investigated, i.e., path-based zero-forcing (ZF), maximal-ratio transmission (MRT), and minimum mean-square error (MMSE).
-The main contributions of this paper are summarized as follows. \begin{itemize}[\IEEEsetlabelwidth{12)}] \item Firstly, we present the input-output relationship of DAM communication for multi-IRS aided wideband communication systems.
-For the ideal case with ${N_t} \gg L$, by exploiting the asymptotically orthogonal property among channels associated with distinct multi-path delays, we show that an ISI-free additive white Gaussian noise (AWGN) channel can be attained between the BS and a remote user with appropriate delay pre-compensation and the simple path-based MRT beamforming.
+In particular, three classical beamforming techniques on the per-path basis are investigated, i.e., path-based zero-forcing (ZF), minimum mean-square error (MMSE), and maximal-ratio transmission (MRT).
+The main contributions of this paper are summarized as follows. \begin{itemize}[\IEEEsetlabelwidth{12)}] \item Firstly, we present the input-output relationship of single-carrier DAM for multi-IRS aided communication systems.
+For the ideal case with ${N_t} \gg L$, by exploiting the asymptotically orthogonal property among channels associated with distinct multi-path delays, we show that an ISI-free additive white Gaussian noise (AWGN) channel can be attained between the BS and the user with appropriate delay pre-compensation and the simple path-based MRT beamforming.
 Moreover, the optimal beamforming vectors and IRS phase shifts to maximize the signal-to-noise ratio (SNR) are derived.
-In addition, the centralized versus distributed multi-IRS deployment strategies are compared based on the closed-from SNR expressions. \item Secondly, for any finite BS antenna number $N_t$ and IRS number $L$, the three classical beamforming design approaches, namely ZF, MRT, and MMSE, are respectively studied, on the per-path basis to cater to the DAM transmission.
-Specifically, provided that ${N_t} \ge L+1$, the time-dispersive channel created by multi-IRS can be transformed into an ISI-free AWGN channel with path-based ZF beamfroming, without relying on the conventional channel equalization or multi-carrier transmission, thanks to the perfect delay alignment.
-On the other hand, when perfect delay alignment is infeasible or undesirable, the low-complexity path-based MRT beamforming and the optimal path-based MMSE beamforming are designed to maximize the desired signal power and the signal-to-interference-plus-noise ratio (SINR), respectively, by jointly optimizing the path-based beamforming vectors and IRS phase shifts. \item Lastly, as a comparison, we consider the benchmarking scheme of OFDM-based multi-IRS aided communication, and the impact of guard interval overhead for DAM and OFDM is analyzed.
-Simulation results demonstrate that, thanks to the saving of guard interval overhead, DAM outperforms OFDM in terms of spectral efficiency and bit error rate (BER), and also achieving a lower PAPR. \end{itemize}
+In addition, the centralized versus distributed multi-IRS deployment strategies are compared based on the closed-from SNR expressions. \item Secondly, for any finite BS antenna number $N_t$ and IRS number $L$, the three classical beamforming design approaches, namely ZF, MMSE, and MRT, are respectively studied, on the per-path basis to cater to the DAM transmission.
+Specifically, provided that ${N_t} \ge L+1$, the time-dispersive channel created by multiple IRSs can be transformed into an ISI-free AWGN channel with path-based ZF beamforming, without relying on the conventional channel equalization or multi-carrier transmission, thanks to the perfect delay alignment.
+On the other hand, when perfect delay alignment is infeasible or undesirable, the optimal path-based MMSE beamforming and the low-complexity path-based MRT beamforming are designed to maximize the signal-to-interference-plus-noise ratio (SINR) and the desired signal power, respectively, by jointly optimizing the path-based beamforming vectors and IRS phase shifts. \item Lastly, as a comparison, we consider the benchmarking scheme of OFDM-based multi-IRS aided communication, and the impact of guard interval overhead for single-carrier DAM and OFDM is analyzed.
+Simulation results demonstrate that, thanks to the saving of guard interval overhead, DAM outperforms OFDM in terms of spectral efficiency and bit error rate (BER), and also achieves lower PAPR. \end{itemize}